-CHEM-18A Organic Chem for Health/Life Sci 4.0 units
+CHEM-18A Organic Chem for Health/Life Sci 4.0 units Transferable to CSU/UC

 Designed for students planning professional school studies in health and life sciences.
 A rigorous, in-depth presentation of basic principles with emphasis on stereochemistry and spectroscopy and preparations and reactions of aromatic and nonaromatic hydrocarbons, haloalkanes, alcohols, and ethers.
 Reactions include Sn1, Sn2, E1, and E2.
 Prerequisite: CHEM 1B with a grade of "C" or better.